This article was first published in November 2019 and was last updated in June 2020.

-Montenegro cuisine surprised me.
-While it may not be known outside the country, some of the food in Montenegro was not only delicious but also very unique and fresh.
+Montenegro food surprised me.
+While it may not be a known cuisine outside the country, some of the food in Montenegro was not only delicious but also very unique and fresh.

 At the same time, some of the most popular Montenegrin dishes are similar to others found in the Balkans, Greece or even Turkey.

 So what you will find in the menus across the country are some familiar names (baklava, ham) and some exclusively local options.
 Montenegro food will delight and surprise you.

 Tip: Make sure to save my travel guide to Montenegro and Kotor before you go.
 They have a lot of great information in them that I got from my visit and are sure to help you out on your trip.
 And if you’re driving, you can go on an epic road trip across Europe.

 Montenegro is not a very large country but you can still find differences between the cuisine of the coastal area, on the Adriatic coast, versus what will fill your plate in the mountains which cover 70% of the country.